michaeljchong/facebook-clone/README.md

 * User commenting on posts
 * User show page shows profile info and posts
 * Send and receive friend requests on users index page
-* Notifications for new friend requests, comments
+* Notifications for new friend requests, comments, and likes
 * Like/unlike posts and comments

 In Progress:
-* Notifications for likes
+* Navbar

 To Do:
 * Edit and delete comments (restricted to comment author)
 * Set view state on notifications to differentiate between ones that have already been seen
 * Destroy friend request notification once request is accepted or deleted
-* Navbar
 * display comments and likes with posts on posts index page
 * Sort posts on posts index page by date
 * User profile photo